 - It’s is super easy to inflate and it literally takes seconds to deflate.
 Nobody on the plane has ever noticed when I was inflating it.
 Deflating was as simple as opening the valves and pushing the air out.
 See our YouTube video of the inflation process in the Resources section below…

 - It’s durable and high quality.
 We’ve hauled the Fly Tot with us on four major trips totaling over 120 days on the road.
 It still works as good as the first time we used it.
-In fact, we are looking to get a second inflatable travel bed for our upcoming trip.
+In fact, we have since gotten a second airplane inflatable bed for toddlers for our upcoming trip.

 Should You Buy an Inflatable Travel Bed for Kids?

-So would I recommend the Fly Tot?
+So would I recommend the Fly Tot toddler airplane travel bed?
 Yes, without hesitation.
 Just look at the pictures below to see why… it works.
 Since getting our travel toddler bed for airplanes (ours is a Fly Tot), we have used it to get our kids to sleep on every single international flight we have taken.
 We couldn’t ask for more than that…

 The pictures above were from our October 2016 trip from Canada to Japan.
 Here are the pictures from our subsequent trips.
 This inflatable travel bed for kids has worked every single time.